-If you’re incapacitated at the end of life – unable to speak or communicate with doctors or loved ones – how will they know your wishes for end-of-life care?
-Would they make the same decisions you would have made for your care?
-You can answer these questions by putting your preferences in writing now, using advance directives.
+If you’re incapacitated at the end-of-life and unable to communicate with your doctors or loved ones, will they know your wishes for end-of-life care?
+Will they make the same decisions you would make for your care?
+You can ensure that your end-of-life care is handled the way you want it to be handled by putting your preferences in writing using advance directives.

-- Durable power of attorney for health care – designation of another person to make medical decisions for you if you can’t make them for yourself.
+- Durable Power of Attorney for Health Care: A durable power of attorney for health care is a written document that designates who you would like to make medical decisions for you if you can’t make them for yourself.

-- Do not resuscitate (DNR) order – whether you want to be resuscitated if your heart or breathing stops.
+- Do Not Resuscitate (DNR) Order: A do not resuscitate order is a written document that indicates whether you want to be resuscitated if your heart or breathing stops.

 These directives are legal documents but do not require a lawyer’s assistance.
-Many examples are available online and can be adapted for your particular situation, then signed by you and notarized.
-Each state has different requirements for these documents; forms that are specific to your state also can be found online.
-Most states honor another state’s advance directive.
+Many examples are available online and these can be adapted for your particular situation.

-Your advance directives are valid only if you are incapacitated and not expected to recover.
-But in order for them to be followed, your directives must be known to your family and your physician.
-That’s why it is so important to put your desires on paper and give copies to your loved ones and your health care provider.
-You can also register your advance directives with your state (a handful of states, including Arizona, California, Idaho, Louisiana, Montana, North Carolina, and Vermont, have free registries) or, for a fee, with the U.S. Living Will Registry.
+Advance directives are valid only if you are incapacitated and not expected to recover.
+Remember, in order for your advanced directives to be followed, they must be known to your family and your physician.
+That’s why it is so important that you put your desires it writing.
+You should also give copies to your loved ones and health care provider.
+You can also register your advance directives with your state with the U.S. Living Will Registry.
+Several states, including Arizona, California, Idaho, Louisiana, Montana, North Carolina, and Vermont, have free registries.
+Others offer the service for a small fee.

-Advance directives help you make things easier for your family and for yourself at the end of life.
+Having advance directives help you make things easier for your family and for yourself at the end-of-life.
 Make your wishes clear now.